2016 SIU Edwardsville Cougars men's soccer team: Season

 The trip to Indianapolis for a Saturday night game against the Big East's Butler ended in disappointment.
 The Cougars did have more corner kicks with 6 to the Bulldogs' 5. but they also had more fouls (18–8) and yellow cards (2–0).
 Butler had 18 shots to SIUE's 7 and led 6–1 in shots-on-goal.
 The home team took the lead on a rebounded blocked shot put into the net in the 26th minute.
 The Cougars managed to then hold off the hosts until only a minute and a quarter remained, when a shot was snaked into the corner of the net from 20 yards out.

 Cal State Northridge's visit to SIUE was moved to an hour earlier to try to avoid weather, but lightning delayed things almost to the original start time.
 The Matadors fouled a Cougar hard inside the box in the 5th minute. setting up Ledbetter's second PK goal of the season for the early Cougar lead.
 Twenty minutes into the game, there was another stoppage for lightning and another 1/2 hour delay.
 After the lightning delays, a shortened halftime was planned, until the power went out for the entire SIUE campus.
 Once the second half started, the game played out to the end.
-CSUN pressed and pressed the attack, out-shooting the Cougars 13 to 8, but the home team's defense turned away attack after attack, and Dal Santo made 6 saves in addition to preventing own-goals by corralling balls headed by Cougars that went off the post and the crossbar.
+CSUN pressed and pressed the attack, out-shooting the Cougars 13 to 8, but the home team's defense turned away attack after attack, and Dal Santo made six saves in addition to preventing own-goals by corralling balls headed by Cougars that went off the post and the crossbar.
 After trying every two-man pairing from among six players for a two-striker offense, Coach Sanchez returned the Cougars to a single-striker setup; although they still did not score, the offense was more of a threat as SIUE picked up the first win of the season.

-Om a Tuesday night at Memphis, the Cougars initially looked like their offense was finally starting to click when Solawa drove down the field and crossed a pass into the box, where Jambga slotted it past the Tigers' keeper for the season's first SIUE score from the field and the 1–0 lead in the 12th minute.
+On a Tuesday night at Memphis, the Cougars initially looked like their offense was finally starting to click when Solawa drove down the field and crossed a pass into the box, where Jambga slotted it past the Tigers' keeper for the season's first SIUE score from the field and the 1–0 lead in the 12th minute.
 After falling behind, the hosts from the American Athletic Conference shifted into a higher attack gear.
 Memphis took shot after shot, nut the Cougar defense and keeper Dal Santo held firm well into the second half.
 Although Memphis committed more fouls and was given four second-half yellow cards, it was SIUE who was called for a foul inside the box, setting up the penalty kick that tied the game in the 77th minute.
 Having never won at Memphis, the Cougars would have settled for a draw, but, as the clock wound down, the Tigers took a shot off a crossing pass, and the SIUE block was directed past Dal Santo with only nine seconds left in the game.